 AOR Short Volume

-iShares Core 60/40 Balanced Allocation ETF (AOR) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $3.47B, listed on AMEX, carrying a beta of 0.93 to the broader market.
-The iShares Core 60/40 Balanced Allocation ETF seeks to track the investment results of an index composed of a portfolio of underlying equity and fixed income funds intended to represent a growth allocation target risk strategy. public since 2008-11-19.
+iShares Core 60/40 Balanced Allocation ETF (AOR) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $3.72B, listed on AMEX, carrying a beta of 0.91 to the broader market.
+Designed to mirror a benchmark, the iShares Core 60/40 Balanced Allocation ETF invests in a blend of equity and fixed income instruments through underlying funds. public since 2008-11-04.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.